Helen Sham-Ho: Community service

 Since her retirement she has been involved in various fund-raising activities in her local community.
-Sham-Ho is a long-time advocate of multiculturalism and has been involved with various events to be a bridge for the Chinese migrants in the Australian society.
+Sham-Ho is a long-time advocate for Chinese unification, has advised the Australian chapter of the China Council for the Promotion of Peaceful National Reunification, and has been involved with various events linked to the Chinese Communist Party's United Front Work Department.